-Prerequisite(s): SUR 137 Corequisite(s): None
+Prerequisite(s): SUR 137

 This course covers theoretical knowledge required for extension of the surgical technologist role.
 Emphasis is placed on advanced practice in complex surgical specialties, educational methodologies, and managerial skills.
 Upon completion, students should be able to assume leadership roles in a chosen specialty area.